New Programs

 Special Topics courses

-Winter 2025 Special Topics courses
+Summer 2025 Special Topics courses

+These courses are available in July-August.
 For the most current course information, please refer to the Academic Calendar and Banner.
 Courses are in person on campus, unless otherwise noted.

-Special Topics in Asian Studies
+Special Topics in Criminology

 Instructor: TBA